 On the flip side, more experienced players can experiment with thicker sponge.
 You’ll find most bats have 2mm of rubber.

 You’re allowed to have two different rubber coatings on each side of your table tennis blade, or you can choose to keep the front and back of the bat the same.

-If you’re buying anything other than a budget table tennis bat, look out for the ITTF logo on the rubber: this will indicate that the rubber meets ITTF competition standards so you won’t have to get too technical about the rubber thickness.
+If you’re buying anything other than a budget bat, look out for the ITTF logo on the rubber: this will indicate that the rubber meets ITTF competition standards so you won’t have to get too technical about the rubber thickness.

 Oh, and one more thing: the rubber has to be black on one side and red on the other.
 And it’s not just to look cool.
 The ITTF added the colour rule so that your opponents can tell which side you’re using (if your bat uses 2 different rubbers) and anticipate speed and spin better.
 Nobody knows exactly why red and black were the two chosen colors.
 Some bats are black on both sides or red and green – you can still play with these paddles but you’ll not be permitted to enter any official competitions so I wouldn’t recommend them for a serious player.

 The handle of a table tennis bat is attached to the blade.
 It can be straight, anatomic, flared or penhold, covered or uncovered, short or long – there are no regulations, it’s completely up to you.